runvnc/tinyvillage/index.md

 Roads can be solar roadways and narrowed a bit since most vehicles are single-passenger.
 The sides of roads can provide more space for agriculture, such as nut trees or wheat.

-Significant space should be dedicated to connect wildlife coordidors in each development.
+Significant space should be dedicated to connect wildlife cooridors in each development.

 # About